UCMJ Article 105

 The MCM states any service member may be subject to prosecution under Article 105 (Forgery) if they, with intent to defraud:

-- falsely make or alter any signature to, or any part of, any writing which would, if genuine, apparently impose a legal liability on another or change his legal right or liability to his prejudice; or
+1. falsely make or alter any signature to, or any part of, any writing which would, if genuine, apparently impose legal liability on another or change his legal right or liability to his prejudice; or

-- utter, offer, issue, or transfer such a writing, known by him to be so made or altered.
+2. utter, offer, issue, or transfer such writing known by him to be so made or altered.

-In order to be prosecuted for forgery, specifically referring to the making or altering, the prosecution must demonstrate:
+To be prosecuted for forgery, explicitly referring to the making or altering, the prosecution must demonstrate:

-- the accused falsely made or altered a certain signature or writing;
+1. the accused falsely made or altered a specific signature or writing;

-- the signature or writing was of a nature which would, if genuine, apparently impose a legal liability on another or change another’s legal rights or liabilities to that person’s prejudice; and
+2. the signature or writing was of a nature which would, if genuine, apparently impose legal liability on another or change another’s legal rights or liabilities to that person’s prejudice; and

-- a certain signature or writing was falsely made or altered;
+1. a specific signature or writing was falsely made or altered;

-- the signature or writing was of a nature which would, if genuine, apparently impose a legal liability on another or change another’s legal rights or liabilities to that person’s prejudice;
+2. the signature or writing was of a nature that would, if genuine, apparently impose legal liability on another or change another’s legal rights or liabilities to that person’s prejudice;

-- at such time the accused knew that the signature or writing had been falsely made or altered; and
+4. at such time, the accused knew that the signature or writing had been falsely made or altered; and

-- the uttering, offering, issuing or transferring was with the intent to defraud.
+5. the uttering, offering, issuing, or transferring was with the intent to defraud.

 Understanding Article 105 (Forgery) of the UCMJ